 Use this feature when the management and tenant clusters communicate across a network path where backend traffic should not be plaintext.

-UDPRoute uses an alpha CONNECT-UDP tunnel over the same mTLS tenant proxy port; see UDP behavior.
+UDPRoute uses a CONNECT-UDP tunnel over the same mTLS tenant proxy port; see UDP behavior.

 Enable the feature on the KubeLB manager chart: